EmbarkStudios/rust-gpu/README.md

 For discussions with [Bytecode Alliance](https://bytecodealliance.org/) and Cranelift developers, there is a public [Zulip chat thread](https://bytecodealliance.zulipchat.com/#narrow/stream/225524-cranelift-new-backend/topic/spir-v)

+## Getting started

+There are a few different components to this repo - for example, the [rfcs folder](rfcs) is for in-depth discussion and specs.
+If you would like to build the compiler, `rustc_codegen_spirv` is the relevant folder.

+1) Install the prerequisites (The `setup.sh`/`setup.bat` scripts automate this):
+    ```shell
+    rustup install nightly
+    rustup +nightly component add rust-src rustc-dev llvm-tools-preview
+    ```
+2) `cargo build`.
+Note the `rust-toolchain` file that specifies nightly, this is equivalent to passing `cargo +nightly build`, without having to type that out.
+(If you run that `rustup component add` in this directory, you don't need to pass +nightly either)
+3) Run (i.e. compile a shader): This is pretty complicated right now, we're working on making the UX better.
+It involves passing `-Z codegen-backend` to rustc, and `-Z build-std=core` and `--target ./spirv-target.json` to cargo.
+However, both building the compiler, and compiling a sample test project (`build_libcore_test`) is automated by the script `build_libcore_test.sh`/`build_libcore_test.bat`.
+Feel free to inspect those scripts for what's needed, if you'd like to try yourself.

 ## Contributing

 We welcome community contributions to this project.